chris-pikul/portfolio/src/pages/articles/chromaview-breakdown-part-3.md

 ---
 # Chromaview - Development Breakdown - Part 3

-Chromaview started as an experiment in using web technology (JavaScript) to deliver an augmented reality view of the world through different color-blind modes.
+[Chromaview](/projects/chromaview) started as an experiment in using web technology (JavaScript) to deliver an augmented reality view of the world through different color-blind modes.

-I originally became interested in this in late 2018 after learning one of my best friends was color-blind, and wondering what the world might look like to them.
-I was also using this as an excuse to play with new Web Standards and Rust/WASM.

-The idea was simple, use the device's camera (preferable environment facing on mobile) to get a view of the world.
-Then apply a color filter to change the visible spectrum to color-blindness.
-Of course, there are many different modes of color-blindness, so some ability to switch the filter was needed.
-So a basic UI to change the mode.
-Either way, present the results as a full-document or full-screen canvas to have the most immersion as possible.

-## Introduction

 This is a series intended to be a development breakdown of the process of making Chromaview.
-In this part, I'll talk about the very first version which was a working prototype, and some lessons learned about it.
-In future articles, I'll discuss the new version and the improvements I've made.
+In this part, I'll talk about scaffolding a new version of the app from scratch, using a modern toolkit.

+You can check out [part 1](./chromaview-breakdown-part-1) for a write-up on the first version of this app.
+Additionally, [part 2](./chromaview-breakdown-part-2) talks about scaffolding the new app with React and getting ready for the processing.

+## Starting The Processor

+In the [previous](./chromaview-breakdown-part-2) article I mention a mysterious class called `Processor` that is responsible for handling the actual work.
+React hands it a reference to the `Canvas`, as well as some bindings for events such as changing the mode, and notifying on resize events.